openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 ##### Option 2: Build & test images manually and do a hard switch

 During development of an OCP release, we will merge an CSI driver operator to github.com/openshift/csi-operator without any testing in CI.
-We will keep as close to the original operator as possible and we will test the new image manually.
+We will keep as close to the original operator as possible, and we will test the new image manually (or with some tricks in CI if possible, see below).

 Once we're happy with the results, we will follow ART's guidelines and flip building of an existing image from the old repo to github.com/openshift/csi-operator.
 The resulting image name will be the same.
 This will require a tight